Operation

 - When the API starts, it checks fo the existence of an account with the email address that matches the

-file - If an account with this email address does not exist:
+API_ADMINISTRATOR_USER_EMAIL_ADDRESSparameter in the API's.envfile - If an account with this email address does not exist:

 - An account is automatically created using the configured

-as the password - The account with the matching
+API_ADMINISTRATOR_USER_EMAIL_ADDRESSas the username andAPI_ADMINISTRATOR_USER_PASSWORDas the password - The account with the matching

-becomes the API Administrtor - The account automatically has
+API_ADMINISTRATOR_USER_EMAIL_ADDRESSbecomes the API Administrtor - The account automatically has

 - An account is automatically created using the configured